 time of death through death and burial and eventually back to society.

 - Burial and mourning practices

 - Many questions regarding burial and mourning practices can easily be answered

-from a brochure from the Conservative Rabbinical Assembly- Michigan Region.
+from the Conservative Rabbinical Assembly- Michigan Region's brochure.

 - The Mourner's Kaddish-